-11 Evaluating Survival Time
+10 Survival Time Measures

 This page is a work in progress and minor changes will be made over time.

 Survival time measures are often referred to as ‘distance’ measures as they measure the distance between the true, \((t, \delta=1)\), and predicted, \(\hat{t}\), values.
 These are presented in turn with brief descriptions of their interpretation.
+The measures below can be inflated using an IPC weighting by dividing by \(\hat{G}_{KM}(t_i)\).
+However, evidence suggests that adding this weighting does not improve the measure with respect to ranking if one model is better than another (Qi et al. 2023).

 Censoring-ignored mean absolute error, \(MAE_C\)